 Pets come with responsibilities and financial obligations.
-You may pay anywhere from $50–$2,000 for a anteater, even more, if it is from a championship lineage.
+You may pay anywhere from $50–$2,000 for a anteater, and even more if it is from a championship lineage.
 On the other hand, you can expect to dish out $5,000 or more just to buy one.
 The best pets are offspring from tame parents that are hand-raised.
 That costs sellers time and money, which you have to figure in the price for this pet.

 2. You May Need a Special Permit to Own One

 Surprisingly, there are many exotic species that you can legally own, depending on where you live.
 Before you start shopping the want ads, we strongly urge you to check the state, county, and municipal laws and regulations in your area.
 Some places might outright ban them or require you to get a permit.
-Many people find owning these animals.
-Salvador Dali loved his pet anteaters.

-3. Anteaters Are Nocturnal
+3. Anteaters Are (Usually) Nocturnal

 Anteaters live in the dry, dense woodlands and ancient rainforests in South America.
 The tropical climate means that these animals are most active at night.
 They’ll sleep all night long and wake up ready for action.
 Their unique body shape belies the fact that anteaters are quite agile with their prehensile tails that allow them to enjoy their arboreal habitat.